Gymnasium (school): History

-In Central European, Nordic, Benelux and Baltic countries, this meaning for "gymnasium" (that is a secondary school preparing the student for higher education at a university) has been the same at least since the Protestant Reformation in the 16th century.
-The term was derived from the classical Greek word γυμνάσιον (gymnasion), which was originally applied to an exercising ground in ancient Athens.
+In the central European, Nordic, Benelux, and Baltic countries, this meaning for gymnasium (i.e., a secondary school preparing students for higher education at a university) has been the same at least since the Protestant Reformation in the 16th century.
+The term was derived from classical Greek γυμνάσιον (gymnasion), which was originally applied to an exercise area in ancient Athens.
 Here teachers gathered and gave instruction between the hours devoted to physical exercises and sports, and thus the term became associated with and came to mean an institution of learning.

-This use of the term did not prevail among the Romans, but was revived during the Renaissance in Italy, and from there passed into the Netherlands and Germany during the 15th century.
-In 1538, Johannes Sturm founded at Strasbourg the school which became the model of the modern German gymnasium.
-In 1812, a Prussian regulation ordered all schools with the right to send their students to the university to bear the name of gymnasium.
+This use of the term did not prevail among the Romans, but it was revived during the Renaissance in Italy, and from there it passed into the Netherlands and Germany during the 15th century.
+In 1538, at Strasbourg, Johannes Sturm founded the school that became the model of the modern German gymnasium.
+In 1812, a Prussian regulation ordered all schools with the right to send their students to the university to bear the name Gymnasium.
 By the 20th century, this practice was followed in almost the entire Austrian-Hungarian, German, and Russian Empires.
-In the modern era, many countries which have gymnasiums were once part of these three empires.
+In the modern era, many countries that have gymnasiums were once part of these three empires.